SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 # Visual Studio
 Open the solution file projectname.sln and build/run.

+# Contributions 🤝
+Contributions are welcomed!
+If you identify areas for improvement, please feel free to raise an issue or submit a pull request.

 # License ⚖️
 This project is licensed under the MIT License.